jonathanmorgan/context_text/README.md

 - if 'django.contrib.admin' was commented out and you uncommented it, you'll need to initialize the database for the admins - go into directory where manage.py is installed, and run `python manage.py migrate`.
 Make a note of the admin username and password.
 You'll need it to log in to the admins.

-    - In django 1.6 and up, the django.contrib.admin application will already be uncommented by default, so you'll have done this above.
+    - In django 1.6 and up, the django.contrib.admin application will already be uncommented by default, so you'll have done this above when you "`migrate`"-ed.

 - open up the `urls.py` file in the folder where settings.py lives and add the following line to the urlpatterns variable to complete admin documentation setup: